orchest/orchest/orchest/orchest-api/README.md

 To start the web-based UI run
-1. Enable the management plugins (inside the container) `docker exec -it some-rabbit bash`
+1. Enable the management plugins (inside the container) `docker exec -it rabbitmq-server bash`
    Then run
         `rabbitmq-plugins enable rabbitmq_management`
 2. Now we can connect to it using our web-browser on: